tttech-nerve/nerve-api-examples/Readme.md

-# Nerve API Example Scripts
+# Nerve API Example Scripts (DEPRECATED)

+## Deprecated
+This repository is deprecated and has been replaced by the [Nerve API CLI](https://github.com/tttech-nerve/nerve-api-cli) based on the [Nerve API Python Library (nerve_lib)](https://github.com/tttech-nerve/nerve-api-python).
+Refer to the linked repositories for details.

 ## Description